ali1995reza/java-graphql-adapter/README.md

 If an element such as a class, method or parameter contains this annotation the default strategy will skip this element and don't map it.

+### Interface

+All interfaces in java can map to a GraphQL interface.
+You can easily create and interface and annotate it with
+@GraphqlInterface and them implement it with your object types.

+### Union

+Like interfaces, you can create a GraphQL union by using @GraphqlUnion annotation.
+Then every object type which implement this interface will be a possible type of this union.

 ### Directive Functionality